MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/narrowplugin.md

 ---
 # narrow plugin

-The `narrow` plugin "unpivots" a wide table into a table with just three columns:
+The `narrow` plugin "unpivots" a wide table into a table with three columns:

 * Row number
 * Column type